Sly Cooper: Thieves in Time: Reception

 The bosses were highlighted for their difficulty, to the enjoyment of Carmichael and McShea but to the frustration of Pearson.
 However, they were also negatively cited for their over-dependence on patterns, Carmichael finding the last boss to be anti-climatic due to this.
 McShea was the most critical toward the combat sections apart from the bosses, finding the situations "forced" and the sense of impact and peril small.
 The Murray sections were considered the worst by McShea, noting that they involved nothing more than repeatedly punching.
 Murray's sections were also disliked by Pearson for the same reason, who also criticized Bentley's sections.
 More positively, the character-specific sections besides Sly were noted by Hegelson to add diversity to the gameplay.

 The mini-games garnered mixed responses.
 McShea wrote that they were short enough to not overstay their welcome, and their disparate genres added to the game's diversity.
 Steve Hannley highlight how the different styles of each character-specific section meshed without being jarring.
 The Edge staff also appreciated the diversity and wackiness of the mini-games' situations, but found them "rarely exciting".
 Barker claimed that "there's something admirable about a title that includes a fully functioning table-tennis mini-game just because it can", and found Bob's Winter Olympics-esque mini-game to be one of the title's funniest moments.
 He was, however, irritated by the repetition of genres, and was critical of mini-games that utilized the motion detection on the DualShock 3.
 Bramwell disliked the mini-games as "quirky but unoriginal".

 The incorporation of the Cross-Buy program was enthusiastically received by critics, who recommended Sony to utilize it for future projects.
 Bramwell did so with the advice to make the saving automatic.
-However, there were critiques towards the towards the use of the Vita.
-Moriarty considered the handle console port's graphics significantly inferior to the PlayStation 3 counterpart, reasoning that it was "far more at home" on the household system in all manners.
+However, there were critiques towards the use of the Vita.
+Moriarty considered the handheld console port's graphics to be significantly inferior to the PlayStation 3 counterpart, reasoning that it was "far more at home" on the household system in all manners.
 Bramwell noted the framerate went from 60fps to 30fps on the Vita.
 Carmichael disliked the requirement of the Vita for a viewfinder for masks and clues, which served a similar function of the binocucom on the screen of the prior PlayStation 2 entries.
 The loading screens were considered by some critics to be the worst aspect, and frequently condemned as long and common.
 Edge reported the problem being the worst on the Vita, and the magazine's staff and Pearson claimed these plus the mini-games deterred the narrative pacing.